Jang Mu Won Hapkido Grandmasters

 In addition to teaching, Grandmaster Petermann conducts seminars for churches, corporations, private business, and schools.
 He has also written several articles and has appeared in all the major martial arts publications.

-• Grandmaster Han Woong Kim was born in Seoul, Korea and moved to the United States in 1988.
-He studied martial arts under his father, Great Grandmaster Chong Sung Kim, who was the founder of the Jang Mu Won Hapkido Association which was established in 1960.
+• Grandmaster Han Woong Kim was born in Seoul, Korea and immigrated to the United States in 1988.
+He studied Hapkido under his father, Great Grandmaster Chong Sung Kim—founder of the Jang Mu Won Hapkido Association established in 1960.

-At a young age, Grandmaster Kim made the life altering decision to dedicate his life to the practice of Hapkido and to assist his father in building and strengthening the Jang Mu Won Association.
-He also supplemented his ever growing knowledge and experience in martial art training by applying himself over a period of several years to achieving a Master of Science degree in Oriental Medicine from Dongguk University in 2001.
+At a young age, Grandmaster Kim made the decision to dedicate his life to the practice of Hapkido and to assist his father in building and strengthening the Jang Mu Won Association.
+Through his commitment, he became the only individual to have completed and mastered the entirety of Jang Mu Won Hapkido’s curricula.
+Grandmaster Kim further expanded his knowledge in martial arts training by devoting several years to earning a Master of Science degree in Oriental Medicine from Dongguk University in 2001.

-Grandmaster Kim currently runs the Alhambra Headquarters dojang, the South Pasadena dojang.
+Grandmaster Kim currently operates the Alhambra Headquarters dojang/studio as well as the South Pasadena dojang/studio.

-Grandmaster Kim will continue well into the future to make significant contributions to the global martial art community as Jang Mu Won Hapkido continues to grow in prominence.
+Grandmaster Kim will continue well into the future to make significant contributions to the global martial arts community through his passion for and commitment towards the Jang Mu Won Hapkido Association.

 • Grandmaster Bouchereau received his first degree certificate in Hapkido in 1988 and received his 7th degree promotion to the Grandmaster level in 2024.
 He has been studying Jang Mu Won Hapkido exclusively under Great Grandmaster Kim since 1985 and has been teaching for over 35 years at the Alhambra Headquarters.